 Now those who want 3D-capabilities will have to look elsewhere.
 But if a more than reasonably priced Internet-capable 42-inch HDTV with a quality Full HD signal is desired, the Insignia will deliver.

-The Insignia 42-inch LCD flat panel provides a surprising number of features at a very low price.
+Bottom line: The Insignia 42-inch LCD flat panel provides a surprising number of features at a very low price.
 But even more important, the quality of the viewing image is compatible with displays costing far more.

 - Wireless networking capability